-Many people have this tendency of believing that crates are cages but this is completely wrong when it comes to dogs.
-However, for dogs, these are not cages, but they take their crate as their little den.
-Dogs like to stay in enclosed places and love their unique den or home.
+Many pet proprietors believe that “crates are cages” though it is completely wrong when it comes to dogs.
+For dogs, these are not only considered as cages, they like to stay in these enclosed places and keep safe as their home.

-The crate provides them a high sense of security; it protects them from any kind of danger, keeps them dry and warm during the winter and also helps them to keep their young ones protected and safe from predators.
-In fact, the den is important for wild dogs and so, a mother trains her puppies to release themselves outside the place of stay.
+The crate provides them a high sense of security, protects from any kind of danger, and keeps them dry and warm during the winter.
+It also helps to keep young ones protected and safe from predators.
+In fact, the den is important for wild dogs.
+A mother trains her puppies to release themselves outside the place of stay.
 This same feeling prevails when you keep your dog in a crate.

-Crate train a dog: You can also keep your dog within the crate at home when you cannot supervise it because letting loose your dog in the house would increase the chances of hurting himself or putting himself in some danger.
+You can also keep your dog inside the crate at home when you stay outside and cannot supervise it.
+Letting loose your dog in the house would increase the chances of hurting or putting themself in some danger.
 So, keeping in a crate for some time during a day can be helpful as their natural instincts will help them keep the crate dry and clean.

-One of the most important points of crate training takes place when you are helping your dog with a schedule.
-In most cases, your dog will rest in the crate when you are not there or during the night.
-This schedule will more or less take place every day, and your dog will adopt it as a routine for himself.
-Since you have a program to follow, it is better if your dog adapts to the schedule.
+Regular schedule will more or less take place every day, and your dog will adopt it as a routine for himself.
+Since you have a program to follow, it would better if your dog adapts to the schedule.

-But before you adjust your dog for a particular schedule, you should make it a point to use the crate during different times of the day.
-This will actually help your dog know that the crate is not a scary place.
-In this way, you can help your dog love his own little place.
+Before adjusting any particular schedule, you should make it a point to use the crate during different times of the day.
+This will actually help your dog to know that the crate is not a scary place.
+In this way, you can help your dog to love his own little place.

-Before you put your dog in a crate, make sure you know almost all the required information regarding the types of crates available.
-Crates are generally available in different shapes, sizes, colors, and materials.
-A very important factor to consider before buying a crate is the size of your dog and how you are going to use it.
-Like, if you are going to use it while you are traveling, then buying portable lightweight crate is the best idea.
-But in case you have a large size dog, it is a smart move if you go for permanent fixtures.
+In this case a very important factor to consider before buying a crate is the size of your dog and how you are going to use it.
+If you want to carry your pooch while travelling, then buying portable lightweight crate is the best idea.
+But in case of large sized dog, it is a smart move if you go for permanent fixtures.

-Puppy crate the crate must be big enough for your dog to turn around and stand up.
-It should be large to make him feel comfortable because dogs always prefer cozy places for their stay.
-While choosing a crate for your puppy, make sure the one you choose is large enough to accommodate him when he is an adult dog.
-But don’t forget to place a divider in the crate as it will prevent your puppy from releasing at the back and sleeping in the front part of the crate.
+Normally puppy crates become big enough for your dog to turn around and stand up.
+It should be large to provide your dog more comfort because dogs always prefer cozy places for living.
+So, while choosing a crate for your puppy, make sure the one you choose is large enough to accommodate the adult one.
+But don’t forget to place a divider in the crate which prevent your puppy from releasing at the back and sleeping in the front part of the crate.

-Based on these factors, you can choose from the different types of crates like the plastic airline crates and the wired crates.
+Considering above factors, you can choose the different types of crates like the plastic airline crates and the wired crates.
 Many people like the wired ones due to the openness which is perfect for hot summers.
-There are also the plastic airline crates which are a big hit among dogs, mostly because they don’t have much room to see outside the crate.
+There are also the plastic airline crates those are a big hit among dogs, mostly because they don’t have much room to see outside the crate.

-Before you choose a crate for your pet, make sure you know everything about the crates, your dog’s choice, and your requirements.
+Finally, before finalizing your choice make sure you know everything about the crates, your dog’s choice, and your requirements.

-Remember one thing: your dog will never go inside the crate willingly the first time.
+First of all, your dog will never go inside the crate willingly at the at the beginning of his training life.
 You have to create such situations in which there is a positive relationship developed between your dog and the crate.
 Start your training by giving food near the crate.
 Then follow it by putting some treat or some squeaky toy inside the crate that will attract your dog inside.

 Don’t be frustrated if your dog doesn’t show any willingness to go inside on the first attempt.
-The training may take several days or weeks.
-So, keep your patience.
-You can definitely feed your puppy or the dog inside the crate.
+The training may take during several days or weeks.
+So, keep your patience on it and you can definitely feed your puppy or the dog inside the crate.
 The main idea is to create a positive feeling in your dog about the crate and make him learn that good things happen every time he enters the place.

 There are certain considerations that you must make to develop comfortable crate living for your dog.
-Don’t make the crate too big for your dog because too much space will give him great opportunities to move around and his metabolism would increase, forcing him to release himself often.
-Also, don’t give any absorbent inside the crate like a towel as your dog might use it to absorb toilet inside or he can also use it to cover any form of release that he might have done inside.
+Don’t make the crate too big because too much space will give him great opportunities to move around and his metabolism would increase to forcing him to release himself often.
+Also, don’t provide any absorbent inside the crate like a towel as your dog might use it to absorb toilet inside or he can also use it to cover any form of release that he might have done inside.

-There are chances that your dog might throw a fit or do some unruly behavior when he is inside the crate.
+There may have chances that your dog might throw a fit or do some unruly behavior when he is inside the crate.
 Don’t get nervous and let him out immediately.
 Instead, wait for some time till he calms down and then releases him from the crate.